HMas522/streaming-05-smart-smoker/README.md

     Send a tuple of (timestamp, food B temp) to the third queue - [x] Create a binary message from our tuples before using the channel to publish each of the 3 messages.
-    Messages are strings, so use float() to get a numeric value where needed Remember to use with to read the file, or close it when done. - [x]
+    Messages are strings, so use float() to get a numeric value where needed Remember to use with to read the file, or close it when done.  [x]

 ## Producer Design Questions
 1. Can the open() function fail?
+    Yes, but one might not know, with out error handling
 2. What do we do if we know a statement can fail?
-Hint: try/except/finally
+Hint: try/except/finally Used 3 except statements
 3. Does our data have header row?
+    Yes, it is our time (UTC), Channel1, Channel2, Channel3
 4. What happens if we try to call float("Channel1")?
+    Channel1 is a float, from defintion: class float - convert a string or number to a floating point number, if possible
 5. How will you handle the header row in your project?
+    Used for data_row in reader, then tied the header and our queues/channels together.
-6. Will you delete it (easy), or use code to skip it (better/more difficult)
+6. Will you delete it (easy), or use code to skip it (better/more difficult) Did not delete.